It's true: Things are never as simple as they seem at first glance. Especially in the context of customer support ticketing tools.

 By using a ticketing system, small businesses can improve communication between their support agents, their various production teams, and ultimately their customers and clients.
 This can help ensure that the customer's needs are always met which keeps customers happy and coming back to your business for more.

-A ticketing system can also help small businesses keep track of support requests and issues so that they can be resolved more quickly and efficiently.
+Ticket monitoring tools can also help small businesses keep track of support requests and issues so that they can be resolved more quickly and efficiently.

 Now that we know a little bit more about what a ticketing system is and does, let's take a look at how a ticketing system actually works.